dperson/openvpn-client/README.md

 ENVIRONMENT VARIABLES (only available with `docker run`)

+ * `CERT_AUTH` - As above, provide authentication to access certificate
  * `DNS` - As above, Use the VPN provider's DNS resolvers
+ * `FIREWALL` - As above, setup firewall to disallow net access w/o the VPN
  * `ROUTE` - As above, add a route to allow replies to your private network
  * `TZ` - As above, set a zoneinfo timezone, IE `EST5EDT`
  * `VPN` - As above, setup a VPN connection
+ * `VPNPORT` - As above, setup port forwarding

 ## Examples